-Domain: 2-person zero-sum games with perfect information.

-- Result: win, loss or draw. - Zero-sum means one player's loss is exactly the other player's gain, and vice versa. - $\triangleright$ There is no way for both players to win at the same time. - ▷ In this case, it is usually called a tie or draw.
+- Domain: 2-person zero-sum games with perfect information. - Result: win, loss or draw. - Zero-sum means one player's loss is exactly the other player's gain, and vice versa. - ▶ There is no way for both players to win at the same time. - ▶ By the same token, there is no way for both players to lose at the same time. - ▶ In these cases, it is usually called a tie or draw.